-The evolution of the AAI infrastructure, under the JRA1 work package, is one of the topics of EGI-Engage with the biggest impact on operations.
-At all levels.
+The evolution of the AAI infrastructure, under the JRA1 work package, is one of the topics of EGI-Engage with the biggest impact on operations at all levels.
 The most important impact is the new capabilities offered to the users, who will be able to use their institutional credentials to access EGI, and this will affect all the layers of the production infrastructure.
 Once the AAI layer will be enabled for federated authentication the current EGI services must implement the support for the new authentication services.

 Ultimately, AAI layer is composed by a number of components that need to be rolled in production, and integrated in the set of core services provided by EGI to our stakeholders.
 The deployment of these production instances must be planned, and appropriate resources be allocated, but also the components must be monitored and supported by appropriate OLAs and policies to be production-ready.